DrChristophFH/jarvis/README.md

 - [x] add template based rendering back in
 - [x] add manual node dragging back in
 - [x] add context menu for transformers back in
+- [x] seems like constantly querying into JDI is not performant at all (cache everything for classList into own data structures)

 ### Med Prio